 In the short term, you may still want to produce a hybrid app that can take advantage of some device APIs that are still not available using web standards.

 After building my first progressive web application, I’m hopeful for the future, but I’m also conscious that it isn’t perfect.
 Getting everything to work smoothly across all the device platforms does take a while.
 You also have to remember that you’ll miss out on the discoverability features and well-known installation procedures that users are familiar with in the app stores.

 Hopefully browser vendors will catch up with the vision, and eventually there will be a much better install experience for progressive web applications than there is for native apps.
 It looks like things are going that way.

-Want to give some progressive web apps a try?
-Check out pwa.rocks.
+[Update 2020] Want to give some progressive web apps a try?
+All of these have PWAs now:

 Edit: The Web Platform Rocks